gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ## Manage Your Dependencies

-Now let's talk about managing the code you didn't write — your dependencies.
-This is where supply chain attacks actually happen.
+Now let's talk about managing the code you didn't write: your dependencies.
+This is where supply chain attacks happen.
 The [OpenSSF Secure Supply Chain Consumption Framework (S2C2F)](https://github.com/ossf/s2c2f) provides a structured maturity model for how organizations should consume open source software.

 ### Choose Dependencies Carefully

 Before adding a dependency, consider whether you need it at all.
-Every dependency expands your attack surface — fewer dependencies means fewer opportunities for compromise.
+Every dependency expands your attack surface.
+Fewer dependencies means fewer opportunities for compromise.
 When you do add one, evaluate the publisher's security posture using the [OpenSSF Scorecard](https://securityscorecards.dev/), which grades projects on practices like branch protection, signed releases, dependency update tooling, and vulnerability disclosure.
 A low score doesn't mean "don't